gnoverse/gnops/content/english/articles/showcases/open-telemetry/index.md

 ## Why OTel

-OpenTelemetry is a free and open source technology and it is not prone to any other system, service or technology, in this way we can maximize the possibilities of integration with other services and technologies and minimize or totally forget the vendor locking.
+OpenTelemetry is a free and open source technology and it does not depend on any other system, service or technology, in this way we can maximize the possibilities of integration with other services and technologies and minimize or totally avoid the vendor lock-in.

 ## OTel in Gnoland

 First of all, the current version of Gnoland will focus on OpenTelemetry metrics, traces may come next in a short time.
-For logs we have no plans at the moment. all the gnoland code has been actively instrumented to collect a predefined set of metrics, mainly `counters` and `histograms` and some `gauges`. the code has been explicitly instrumented using the official [Go SDK](https://opentelemetry.io/docs/languages/go/).
+All the gno.land code has been actively instrumented to collect a predefined set of metrics, mainly `counters` and `histograms` and some `gauges`. the code has been explicitly instrumented using the official [Go SDK](https://opentelemetry.io/docs/languages/go/).

 The reference file setting up OpenTelemetry in the official [Gno repository](https://github.com/gnolang/gno) is at [tm2/pkg/telemetry/metrics/metrics.go](https://github.com/gnolang/gno/blob/master/tm2/pkg/telemetry/metrics/metrics.go).
 This holds an init method which is in charge of creating the metric provider, which in turn will be collecting the instrumented metrics and exporting them periodically to either an http or a grpc endpoint.